 Chuck Koro graduated from Southwestern Law School’s two–year accelerated program magna cum laude, second in his class and won nine jurisprudence awards (highest class grade) including one in trial advocacy.
 Chuck began his now twenty–year career as a litigator spending the first six years working for defense firms and insurance companies.
 He then moved over to the plaintiff’s side, solely representing injured consumers.
-In 2001, Chuck Koro joined forces with his current partner, renowned motorcycle attorney, Russ Brown, and has been litigating biker injury cases ever since.
+In 2001, Chuck Koro joined forces with renowned motorcycle attorney, Russ Brown, and has been litigating biker injury cases ever since.

 Today, Chuck Koro is chief of litigation at Brown, Koro & Romag, LLP (Russ Brown Motorcycle Attorneys) and is revered by his peers as being an experienced and meticulous, hard hitting trial attorney with an incredible track record for winning difficult cases.